mundialis/grass-gis-helpers/How-to-create-a-GRASS-GIS-addon.md

    #### `# % module`

    - including `keyword` to make it appear in keyword searches and lists
+     - If the content is related to neural networks, use the keyword "neural network" to be able to group them:
+       - `# % keyword: neural network`

    #### `# % options`